ByteInternet/drf-oidc-auth/README.md

     # Accepted audiences the ID Tokens can be issued to
     'OIDC_AUDIENCE': 'myapp',

+    # (Optional) Function that resolves id_token into user.
+    # This function receives an id_token dict and expects to return
+    # a User object.
+The default implementation tries to find the user
+    # based on username (natural key) taken from the 'sub'-claim of the
+    # id_token.
+    'OIDC_RESOLVE_USER_FUNCTION': 'oidc_auth.authentication.get_user_by_id',

     # (Optional) Number of seconds in the past valid tokens can be
     # issued (default 600)
     'OIDC_LEEWAY': 600,